 This split is not about who will be replaced by AI.
 The evidence on AI replacing finance professionals is clear: AI replaces tasks, not roles.
 But finance professionals who cannot work with AI tools will increasingly struggle to compete with those who can.
-The five skills covered in this article are the ones that matter most.
+The five skills covered in this article are the ones that matter most, drawn from finance teams I have worked with across UK and MENA practice and industry, including former colleagues at EY and HSBC.
 For the broader picture on AI use cases across finance functions, see our complete AI use cases in finance guide.

 The Skills Gap Is Real